-Network Structure and Composition There is uncertainty in network structure, composition, and variation across space and time, which affects conservation assessments and actions [33,34].
-Empirical studies on networks are often spatially disjointed, biased geographically and depending on interaction types, and rarely replicated [35-37].
-Sampling biases can distort reported network patterns [38,39].
-Terrestrial and freshwater food webs are less studied than marine ones, often with different research objectives [e.g., determining the effect of environmental factors, rather than investigating management-related elements such as sustainability, 35,40].
-Such deficits of information may prove problematic when conservation decisions need to be made.
+Network Structure and Composition There is uncertainty in network structure, composition, and variation across space and time, which affects conservation assessments and actions [29,30].
+Empirical studies on networks are often spatially disjointed, biased geographically and in the types of interactions, and rarely replicated [31-33].
+Sampling biases can distort reported network patterns [34,35].
+Terrestrial and freshwater food webs are less studied than marine ones, often with different research objectives [e.g., determining the effect of environmental factors, rather than investigating management-related elements such as sustainability, 31,36].
+Such deficits of information are problematic for decision-making, as it may seem impossible to extract hard and transferable (geographically or between ecosystems) guidelines for both scientists and practitioners.

-Despite these challenges, existing methodologies can help integrate network information into conservation, while empirical data continue to be gathered.
-Networks can be constructed from extensive, long-term monitoring datasets to analyse food web structure and temporal stability [41,42].
-Building metawebs of all potential interactions in a region or species pool, like the pan-European terrestrial tetrapod metaweb [TETRA-EU, 43], provides an "upper ceiling" for possible interactions [44,45].
-Metawebs can inform broad-scale assessments and have already been used to derive spatially explicit network properties and generate conservation-relevant information [46-48].
-For instance, Albouy et al. [46] used a metaweb to examine robustness to extinction scenarios for marine food webs, showing higher robustness in coastal waters compared to open waters and highlighting some potential to absorb perturbations.
-Moreover, metaweb inference approaches allow us to circumvent the lack of available local interaction data [45] and, when used with probabilistic networks, to integrate uncertainty and variation in network structure across space [49].
-Network properties and their uncertainties can therefore be measured for broad-scale assessments of variation in network structure, and to derive network indicators that can be used to inform decisions and planning (Boxes 2-3).
-As new empirical data becomes available, these predictions can be evaluated, refined, and become more informative [50].
+Despite these challenges, existing methodologies and data can help integrate network information into conservation, while empirical data continue to be gathered.
+Food webs can be constructed from extensive, long-term monitoring datasets to analyse network structure and stability [37,38].
+As binary interaction data are commonly available, we can start ahead with these to establish operational monitoring frameworks, while later integrating uncertainties and flow-based data for a deeper and error-informed understanding of ecological systems.
+Building metawebs of all potential interactions in a region or species pool, like the pan-European terrestrial tetrapod metaweb [TETRA-EU, 39], can help inform broad-scale assessments of network structure [40,41].
+Metawebs have already been used to derive spatially explicit network metrics and generate conservation-relevant information [42-44].
+For instance, Albouy et al. [42] used a metaweb to examine robustness to extinction scenarios for marine food webs, showing higher robustness in coastal waters compared to open waters and highlighting some potential to absorb perturbations.
+Moreover, metaweb inference approaches allow us to circumvent the lack of available local interaction data [40] and, when used with probabilistic networks, to integrate uncertainty and variation in network structure across space [45].
+Network metrics and their uncertainties can therefore be measured for broad-scale assessments of variation in network structure, and to derive network indicators that can be used to inform decisions and planning (Boxes 2-3).
+As new empirical data becomes available, predictions can be evaluated, refined, and become more informative [46].
 We discuss the challenges surrounding their validation in our Concluding Remarks.